Privacy Amplification in Differentially Private Zeroth-Order Optimization with Hidden States¶

 Main Results¶

-This is a theory-focused paper; numerical validation is concentrated in Figure 1: comparing the \(\varepsilon\) curves of hidden-state bound, standard composition, and output perturbation as \(T\) increases, under smooth strongly convex loss + bounded domain.
+This paper is primarily theoretical, with numerical validation in Figure 1 comparing the \(\varepsilon\) curves of hidden-state bound, standard composition, and output perturbation on a smooth strongly convex loss with a bounded domain.

 | Method | \(\varepsilon\) Trend with \(T\) | Remarks |